jsmaatta/dry_martini_peg/README.md

 The bond from PEG to a Carbon bead is defined with harmonic type `1 mb_CPEG`, the bond between PEG (or PEO) beads with `1 mb_PEG` and the bond to and end-capped Hydrogen with `1 mb_PEGh`.

 However, we use the [combined bending-torsion potential](https://pubs.acs.org/doi/10.1021/ct400219n) for the PEG dihedral interactions.
-You can look at the files `dry_martini_v2.1_PEGsurfactants.itp` for definitions and `dppe-peg45.itp` for usage.
+You can look at the files `dry_martini_peg_v2.1_bonded.itp` for definitions and `dppe-peg45.itp` for usage.
-That means that the dihedrals are defined with improved combined bending-torsion potential type `11 mdd_PEG` and angles for the dihedrals with standard harmonic `2 maa_PEG` types.
-So simply just use `mdd` for dihedrals and `maa` for angles for all PEG interactions.
+That means that the dihedrals are defined with improved combined bending-torsion potential type `11 md_PEG` and angles for the dihedrals with standard harmonic `2 ma_PEG` types.
+So simply just use `md` for dihedrals and `ma` for angles for all PEG interactions.

 We recommend using the improved bending-torsion potential from above but if you are using a really old version of Gromacs or some other simulation package that does not support the improved angle potential, there is also restricted angle potential as an alternative.
-For that you should use, ryckaert bellemans type `3 md_PEG` for  the dihedrals, harmonic `2 ma_PEG` for angles and also add type `10 mr_PEG` restricted angle potential.
+For that you should use, ryckaert bellemans type `3 mdd_PEG` for  the dihedrals, harmonic `2 maa_PEG` for angles and also add type `10 mrr_PEG` restricted angle potential.
 The restricted angle potential parameters were parameterized to give almost identical results as the combined bending-torsion potential.

 You can combine the PEG/PEO chain with any DRY-MARTINI bead.
-The examples include `dppe-peg45.itp` where a 45 monomer PEG chain was attached to a DPPE lipid making a Pegylated DPPE and dry_martini_v2.1_PEGsurfactants.itp where 12 monomer PEO chain was attached to carbon chains of various length making C12E2, C12E4 and C12E6 alkyl ethoxy surfactants.
+The examples include `dppe-peg45.itp` where a 45 monomer PEG chain was attached to a DPPE lipid making a Pegylated DPPE and dry_martini_peg_v2.1_surfactants.itp where 12 monomer PEO chain was attached to carbon chains of various length making C12E2, C12E4 and C12E6 alkyl ethoxy surfactants.
 Triblock Carbon-PEG-Carbon and other polymers are also possible to make very easily by just attaching the PEG chain to other groups.

 ## Which simulation software?